 Accepted submissions will be published on this website and on the conference USB stick.

-All workshop participants are encouraged to share research in progress in the form of interactive demos, paper sketches or blue-sky ideas to discuss and develop with other participants.
+If you intend to participate, but have not submitted a paper or poster, please share research in progress in the form of an interactive demo, paper sketches or blue-sky ideas to discuss and develop with other participants.